crisislab-platform/ingest-deno/readme.md

 ### With Docker

-Make sure you've set up .env correctly.
+Make sure you've set up `.env` correctly.
+By default it's setup to be used with docker compose, so you probably need to set `DATABASE_HOST` to `localhost`

 Update the command below to remap ports as you desire.